Fire Management Plan for Bandelier National Monument

 The National Park Service (NPS) will be preparing a new fire management plan and environmental assessment (EA) for Bandelier National Monument, New Mexico.
 The proposed fire management plan is intended to be both strategic and operational, guiding the full range of wildland fire program activities that support land and resource management objectives.

-The purpose of the proposed fire management plan for Bandelier National Monument is to comply with new national and NPS policies and to incorporate new scientific information into fire management planning within parks.
-Since the monument's last fire management plan was prepared in 2005, high intensity fires and climate change have combined to result in changes to the ecosystem that are not reflected in the past plan.
-In preparing a new fire management plan for Bandelier National Monument, the National Park Service seeks to provide management direction that reflects these changes.
+The purpose of the proposed Fire Management Plan for Bandelier National Monument is to comply with new national and National Park Service (NPS) policies, and to incorporate new scientific information into fire management planning within parks.
+Since the monument's last Fire Management Plan was prepared in 2005, high-intensity fires, long periods of drought, and severe flooding have resulted in changes to the ecosystem that are not reflected in that past plan.
+In preparing a new Fire Management Plan for Bandelier, the NPS seeks to provide management direction that reflects these environmental changes and complies with the latest wildland fire management policies.
 In addition, the new fire management plan intends to provide management direction that improves the ability to achieve the following goals:

 - Provide for the preservation, protection, understanding, and enjoyment of the natural and cultural resources of Bandelier National Monument through an integrated program where management activities support ecosystem structures and functions consistent with cultural resource preservation needs.